AMWA-TV/ms-05-02/docs/Coding conventions.md

 #### **Macro comments**

 Any line beginning with **$#** is treated as a macro comment by pyexpander.
 Such lines are **not** copied into the output file.

-### **Blank lines**

-Pyexpander faithfully copies blank lines to its output file.
-This behavior causes the output file to have a number of spurious blank lines.
-A Windows vbScript utility is available to delete these lines.
-It's in the file **\<where\>**.

 ## Control class definitions